 1. Spraying Synthetic Chemical Pesticides/Fungicides/Herbicides

-Killer chemicals are the number one organic gardening mistake.
-Spraying chemicals that are designed to kill life onto your garden will introduce chemicals into your garden that will kill life.
+Use of synthetic chemicals is the number one organic gardening mistake.
+Spraying chemicals in your garden that are designed to put an end to life will introduce chemicals that will harm life in your garden.
 Seems obvious eh?
 This one shouldn’t be a big surprise.
 Spraying your garden with chemicals is a sure-fire way to contaminate your produce.
 But sometimes these horticultural chemicals can be sneaky!

 Even if you spray herbicides just to clear the ground prior to planting, trace amounts will remain in the soil and contaminate your food.
 Your organic garden may also be affected by nearby spraying.
 Chemicals sprayed on nearby trees, lawns, or neighbours’ gardens can negatively affect your garden.